 - Inhibit the growth of colorectal cancer cells

 Scientists are eager to study this compound more as the laws develop further in favor of cannabis.
-Some suppliers are already selling CBG product, but it might still be a while before they become as common as CBD products are.
+Some suppliers are already selling CBG products, but it might still be a while before they become as common as CBD products are.

 Just like other cannabinoids, CBC, or cannabichromene, is also derived from CBG in a complex, three-step process.
-After exposure to heat or ultraviolet light, CBG/CBGA breaks down into cannabichrome carboxylic acid (CBCA), and then eventually it coverts to CBC.
+After exposure to heat or ultraviolet light, CBG/CBGA breaks down into cannabichrome carboxylic acid (CBCA), and then eventually it converts to CBC.
 So far, some of the published studies include:

 - Cancer, breast cancer

 - Positive effect on neural stem/progenitor cell function